databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/20-query-syntax/with-stream-hints.md

 FROM <stream_name> WITH (<hint1> = <value1>[, <hint2> = <value2>, ...])
 ```

+The following lists the available hints, including their descriptions and recommended usage for optimizing stream processing:

 | Hint             | Description                                                                                                                                                                               |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `CONSUME`        | Specifies whether this query will consume the stream.
 Defaults to `False`.                                                                                                                |